nikkibudeanu/woofme/README.md

 | Rating criteria on the review page and search breed pages were not updated visually. | Typeerror on these pages (review instead of object).
 | Delete and Edit buttons were not displaying. | TypeError on delete and edit page links.
 | Search breed page not working.| Old variable name for "created_at" field - TypeError.
-| Toolip.js file not loading on Heroku and creating issues| no solution yet.
+| Toolip.js file not loading on Heroku and creating issues| Installed bootstrap js directory to the static files.

 ## Deployment